RU09342-F18/intro-to-embedded-final-project-convertoboxers_final/README.md

 MQTT broker, anyone will be able to subscribe to the topic and be able to see the real time data of the counter.
 # Authurs: Jan Garcia and Anwar Hussein

+# Components
+Here are some of the required components used in this project: